Contact InfoPure Mathematics

 Regular participation in a departmental seminar is required.

 The thesis must be acceptable to a committee consisting of the student's supervisor and two other readers.
 Normally, the two other readers will be faculty members at Waterloo, including adjunct or emeritus professors.
-At least one of the two other readers must be a member of the Pure Math Department.
+At least one of the two other readers must be a member of the Pure Mathematics Department.
 The committee requires approval by the Graduate Officer.
 The nature and length of a Master's thesis can vary greatly.
 However, a typical thesis is roughly 50-100 typed pages.
 The thesis should be a synthesis of some research papers or monographs, and may also contain some original work.
 The student will give a talk on his or her thesis research.

 Departmental office: MC 5304